slominskir/chromium-pdf/README.md

 ![Screenshot](https://cdn.rawgit.com/slominskir/puppet-show/master/Screenshot.png)

 Use this web service to programatically convert web pages to PDF.
-For example, create a cron job that emails a daily PDF report generated on a web page.
-The HTML form allows you to easily build your request for embedding in another application.
+For example, create a cron job that uses the service to generate a daily report PDF from a web page and then email it.
+The HTML form allows you to easily build your request for embedding in an application.
+This service should only be installed internally on an intranet and not exposed to the Internet as it can be easily abused and would be a high security risk (For example using a file:// protocol in the URL exposes local files).

 ## Install
 ```bash